No book or scandal can harm PTI's popularity: Imran

 MAKKAH: Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan, who is on a visit to Saudi Arabia along with his wife, performed Umrah on Wednesday.

-During his visit PTI chief reportedly stayed at Safa Royal guesthouse in Makkah.
-He also attended a Iftar dinner in the Kingdom where he addressed the gathering about upcoming election in Pakistan.
+During his visit, PTI chief reportedly stayed at Safa Royal guesthouse in Makkah.
+He also attended a Iftar dinner in the Kingdom where he addressed the gathering about upcoming elections in Pakistan.

-Breaking the ice over upcoming controversial book that sparked widespread controversy in Pakistan, PTI chief said that no book or scandal will make no harms to PTI and its popularity among the people.
+Breaking the ice over upcoming controversial book that sparked widespread controversy in the country, Imran Khan said that no book or scandal can harm PTI and its popularity among the people.

 Speaking on the issuance party tickets that raised the concerns within the party, he said that some old party workers had reservations, adding that review of their complaints would begin from today.